-The Preliminary Final Assessment Report concludes that approval of the use of aspartameacesulphame salt as an intense sweetener is technologically justified and raises no public health and safety concerns under the proposed conditions of use.
+This Final Assessment Report concludes that approval of the use of aspartame-acesulphame salt as an intense sweetener is technologically justified and raises no public health and safety concerns under the proposed conditions of use.

-The draft variation to Standard 1.3.1 - Food Additives giving approval for the use of the aspartame-acesulphame salt is recommended for the following reasons:
+The draft variation to Standard 1.3.1 - Food Additives giving approval for the use of the aspartame-acesulphame salt is agreed for the following reasons:

-- there are no public health and safety concerns associated with the use of aspartameacesulphame salt under the proposed conditions of use; - the use of the aspartame-acesulphame salt as an intense sweetener is technologically justified, and should lead to a small reduction in the levels of some intense sweeteners in specific foods; - aspartame-acesulphame salt complies with the specifications in supplement 3 of the Fourth edition of Food Chemicals Codex; - the proposed draft variation to the Australia New Zealand Food Standards Code is consistent with the section 10 objectives of the FSANZ Act; and - the regulatory impact statement concluded that there are potential benefits for both consumers and industry in using aspartame-acesulphame which outweigh any perceived costs.
+- there are no public health and safety concerns associated with the use of aspartameacesulphame salt under the proposed conditions of use; - the use of the aspartame-acesulphame salt as an intense sweetener is technologically justified, and may lead to a small reduction in the levels of some intense sweeteners in specific foods; - aspartame-acesulphame salt complies with the specifications in supplement 3 of the Fourth edition of Food Chemicals Codex; - the proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act; and - the regulatory impact statement concluded that there are potential benefits for both consumers and industry in using aspartame-acesulphame salt which outweigh any perceived costs.